2012 NBA Mock Draft - Kevin Hanson

 |

 Teague, the younger brother of Atlanta's Jeff Teague, has the explosiveness and quickness to penetrate and finish or kick the ball out to his teammates.
-Teague is a local product that played at Pike High School in Indianapolis.
+Teague is a local product that played his high school basketball at Pike H.S. in Indianapolis.

 |